 The Politics of Caregiving: How to Avoid Creating Enemies

 How might a caregiver be likened to a politician?
 What can be done to avoid a caregiver creating enemies with family and service providers who might be involved in care situations?
-Honestly there are times when even I look at a situation and see it to be purely without reason or a logical thought process.
+Honestly, there are times when even I look at a situation and see it to be pure without reason or a logical thought process.
 What might a caregiver embroiled in a political battle between family members do to survive?

 Below are three tips to help caregivers survive political battles and make friends versus creating enemies.